Don’t procrastinate on cyber security tasks

 When it comes to network security program management, time is of the essence.
 Threats need quick attention, incidents require rapid response, and confirmed breaches must be dealt with promptly.
 Less urgently — but equally crucially — security teams must complete vulnerability and penetration testing, remediate issues uncovered during previous assessments, and roll out security awareness training.

-As important as these security tasks are, they’re often put off or otherwise ignored in favor of more pressing matters.
-This is often due to unforeseen circumstances that are out of the organisation’s control, but just as often it can be chalked up to pure, unabashed procrastination.
+As important as these security tasks are, they’re often put off or otherwise ignored in favour of more pressing matters.
+This is often due to unforeseen circumstances that are out of the organisation’s control, but just as often, it can be chalked up to pure, unabashed procrastination.

 Procrastination is the enemy of security

 Procrastination is an obvious barrier to security success because it puts the business at unnecessary risk.
 With so much day-to-day work to accomplish, the predictable fires to put out and so on, it’s easy to get distracted and put off what’s most important in your security program.

 A lot of IT professionals have personalities that strive for perfection, and sometimes that means waiting for the “perfect” time to get things done.

 As novelist Erica Jong once said, “We are so scared of being judged that we look for every excuse to procrastinate.”
 Even if it’s subconscious, putting things off is a way of taking yourself out of the spotlight.
 Still, time passes, and with all that goes on in security, that presumed perfect time never comes, and issues keep building up.

 It’s human nature — and more fun — to try to address new things as they crop up.
 You know, those questions from your boss, the fun new project coming down the pike, the vendors showing up for their proofs of concept.
 But then reality dictates that you prioritise your security focal points.